What is Inclusion?

-Simon Balle All through school believes that high quality education can change lives.
-We are committed to being an inclusive school, welcoming all young people regardless of their starting points, or past experiences.
-Our school is built upon a set of core moral standards, and as a community we expect our community to also promote these.
+At Simon Balle All-through school, we believe that high quality education can change lives.
+We are committed to being an inclusive and equitable school, welcoming all young people regardless of their starting points, or past experiences.
+Our school is built upon a set of core moral standards, and as a community, we expect our community to also promote these.
 We place a great emphasis upon developing positive relationships, working in partnership with parents and accepting all young people for who they are and who they can be.

-The headteachers’ clear vision for the school is known and shared by everyone.
+The co-headteachers’ clear vision for the school is known and shared by everyone.
 Strong moral values underpin the school’s aims and ethos.
 Leaders treat all students as individuals, and do not regard students’ background or prior attainment as a barrier to how well they can achieve.
-Students come first in this school, and equal opportunities are at the forefront of what the school stands for.
+Equity is central to our approach, ensuring that each student has the resources, challenge and support they need to succeed.
+Students come first in this school and equal opportunities are at the forefront of what the school stands for.

-We aim to develop a culture of inclusion, equality and diversity in which success is celebrated and all those connected to the school feel a sense of belonging, proud of their identity and being able to participate fully in school life.
+We aim to develop a culture of inclusion, equity, equality, and diversity in which success is celebrated and all those connected to the school feel a sense of belonging, proud of their identity and being able to participate fully in school life.

 Our Diversity, Equality and Inclusion vision runs through everything we do as a school: